abradley60/s1-etad-apply/README.md

 Download and apply the extended time annotation dataset (ETAD) product to a sentinel-1 SLC.

-This notebook fills a gap to demonstrate the complete processing of downloading all required files and applying the ETAD product to generate a corrected Sentinel-1 SLC product.
+This notebook fills a gap to demonstrate the complete process of downloading all required files and applying the ETAD product to generate a corrected Sentinel-1 SLC product.